-Once you have a solid Down/Stay on command and your dog will give it to you for 2 minutes reliably, you can start doing this trick with her on the other side of the door in a room by herself.
+Once you have a solid Down/Stay on command and your dog will reliably give it to you for 2 minutes, start doing this trick on the other side of the door in a room by herself.
 Of course, you will start back at just a few seconds of a solid Down/Stay (without whining) before rewarding.

 Over time you can increase the duration of your mini-separations, turning this into a game where she is rewarded liberally for staying quiet in her room for up to 20 minutes, which you will practice a few times a day.